yourfriendoss/pitransmitter/README.md

 ```
 sudo arecord -fS16_LE -r 44100 -Dplughw:1,0 -c 2 -  | sudo ./PiFM --audio -
 ```
-## Changing PS, RT, TA and PTY at run-time
+## Changing PS, RT, TA and PTY at Run-Time
 You can control PS, RT, TA (Traffic Announcement flag) and PTY (Program Type) at run-time using a named pipe (FIFO).
 For this, run PiFM with the `--ctl` argument.

 Example: